Mexico women's national football team: Manager history

 López was named as head coach on September 15, 2022 by Andrea Rodebaugh, the federation's national director of women's teams.
 Prior to his tenure with Mexico, he served as head coach for Spain U-20, which won the 2022 FIFA U-20 Women's World Cup and came in second during the 2018 FIFA U-20 Women's World Cup.
 His U-19 Spanish Squad won the 2022 UEFA Women's Under-19 Championship.
 He was an assistant for the squad that won the 2018 FIFA U-17 Women's World Cup as well as for the winners of the UEFA Women's Under-17 Championship in 2010, 2011, 2015, and 2018.
 For the U-19 team, he served as assistant during their victories in the 2017 and 2018 editions of the UEFA Women's Under-19 Championship.
 In his debut with Mexico, the squad earned a draw against Chile.
 His first victory with the team came against Nigeria.
 López led Mexico to its first-ever gold medal in the 2023 Panamerican Games after leading them to their third gold medal in the 2023 Central American and Caribbean Games.
 López also guided the team in its second-ever victory over the United States during the 2024 CONCACAF Women's Gold Cup.
 López's team went undefeated for the first 23 games before falling to Brazil in the semifinals of that same tournament.

 Players

 Current squad

-The following 23 players were named to the squad on 13 October 2025 for two friendly games vs. on October 23rd and 26th, 2025.
-On 14 October 2025, Anika Rodríguez dropped off out of the roster due to injury, with Jimena López replacing her.
-On 18 October 2025, Ana Mendoza was replaced by Cristina Ferral due to an injury.
+24 players were named to the squad on 26 May 2026 for two friendlies against Australia on June 6 and 9.
+On June 2nd, Aaliyah Farmer was removed from the roster due to injury, with no replacement being called.